reutnagar/distributed-RSA-for-IoT/Docs/Tools.md

 Copy files from PC to Linkit Smart.

 ## PuTTY
-Comunicate with Linkit Smart, over SSH.
+Communicate with Linkit Smart, over SSH.